Masonwp123/arraySort/README.md

   function printValues (array, arraySize):
     print "["
     create integer variable i
-    for i from zero to arraySize - 1: print " " + array[i]
+    for i from zero to arraySize:
+      print " " + array[i]
     print " ]"
 ```

 **swap**
 ```
-  both x and y should be the same type function swap (x, y):
+  both x and y should be the same type and pass by ref function swap (x, y):
     tempX = x
     x = y